 Looking on a website like Gumtree for a second hand, reconditioned or used commercial dishwasher can be risky.
 Even if it looks like a good deal and the vendor says it has hardly been used, check for a service history and try to have someone with experience look over the machine.

-Another option is to browse SilverChef's range of Certified Used equipment, which is fully refurbished, run tested and tagged so you can be confident it will work the way you need it to.
+Another option is to browse SilverChef's range of Certified Used commercial dishwashers, which are fully refurbished, run tested and tagged so you can be confident it will work the way you need it to.
 Certified Used equipment is often less than 18 months old and comes with a warranty.
 Our Certified Used range can also be rented through our Rent-Try-Buy finance product, allowing you to see how the equipment fits with your business before deciding whether to purchase it.

 'A conveyor dishwasher can wash up to 200 racks per hour, a hood dishwasher can handle approximately 70 racks per hour and a commercial under bench dishwasher will clean about 20 racks per hour.'